-Since we have a massive number of articles, we have put a lot of thought and effort into our MENUS so that Members can quickly find the information that they are looking for.
+Since we have a massive number of articles, we have put a lot of thought and effort into our Main Menus, which link to all the articles on this website so that Members can quickly find the information they are looking for.

 At the top of every page on the website, you will find two tabs: